 These factors can represent the constructs underlying the 20 variables which were measured using the rating scales suggested in this study.
-Now the issue at a.
-Rotation converged in 5 iterations stake is to determine the nature and role of these factors in the overall assessment of the students' writing ability.
+Now the issue at stake is to determine the nature and role of these factors in the overall assessment of the students' writing ability.
 Table 8 summarizes the information presented in Table 7, and lists the 20 variables under the relevant extracted factors.